ClickHouse/ClickHouse/docs/en/development/architecture.md

 ```

 API of `ConcurrencyControl` consists of the following functions:
-1. Create an allocation for a query: `auto slots = ConcurrencyControl::instance().allocate(1, max_threads);`.
+1. Create a resource allocation for a query: `auto slots = ConcurrencyControl::instance().allocate(1, max_threads);`.
 It will allocate at least 1 and at most `max_threads` slots.
-Note that the first slot is granted immediately, but remaining slots may be granted later.
+Note that the first slot is granted immediately, but the remaining slots may be granted later.
 Thus limit is soft, because every query will obtain at least one thread.
 2. For every thread a slot has to be acquired from an allocation: `while (auto slot = slots->tryAcquire()) spawnThread([slot = std::move(slot)] { ... });`.
 3. Update the total amount of slots: `ConcurrencyControl::setMaxConcurrency(concurrent_threads_soft_limit_num)`.
 Can be done in runtime, w/o server restart.